Sachaa-Thanasius/defer-imports/README.rst

 -   Intentionally doesn't support deferred importing within class or function scope.
 -   Eagerly loads wildcard imports.
+-   May clash with other import hooks.
--   Can have a (relatively) hefty one-time cost from invalidating caches in Python's import system on setup.
+-   Can have a (relatively) hefty one-time setup cost from invalidating caches in Python's import system.
 -   Can't automatically resolve deferred imports when a namespace is being iterated over, leaving a hole in the abstraction.

     -   This library tries to hide its implementation details to avoid changing the developer/user experience.
 However, there is one leak in its abstraction: when using dictionary iteration methods on a dictionary or namespace that contains a deferred import key/proxy pair, the members of that pair will be visible, mutable, and will not resolve automatically.
 PEP 690 specifically addresses this by modifying the builtin ``dict``, allowing each instance to know if it contains proxies and then resolve them automatically during iteration (see the second half of its `"Implementation" section <https://peps.python.org/pep-0690/#implementation>`_ for more details).
 Note that qualifying ``dict`` iteration methods include ``dict.items()``, ``dict.values()``, etc., but outside of that, the builtin ``dir()`` also qualifies since it can see the keys for objects' internal dictionaries.